+A TWT requesting STA that transmits a TWT Information frame to a peer STA may go to doze state after receiving the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A TWT requesting STA that receives a TWT Information frame from a peer STA may go to doze state after transmitting the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame. (#8109, 7403)

+27.7.4.3 TWT information for broadcast TWT (#8109, 7403)

+An HE STA may transmit a TWT Information frame to its peer STA during a broadcast TWT session.
+The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.2 (General).

-A TWT scheduling AP that receives a TWT Information frame follows the rules defined in 27.7.3.3 (Rules for TWT scheduled STA), except that it shall use the Next TWT value contained in the received TWT Information frame.
-A TWT scheduling AP that receives an acknowledgment in response to a TWT Information frame that:
+A TWT scheduled STA that receives a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 follows the rules defined in 27.7.3.3 (Rules for TWT scheduled STA), except that it shall use the Next TWT value contained in the received TWT Information frame.
+A TWT scheduled STA that receives an acknowledgment in response to a TWT Information frame that contains a BLABLA subfield equal to 1 that:

-Does not contain a Next TWT field shall consider the TWT session suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.
+Does not contain a Next TWT field shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.

-Contains a Next TWT field shall consider the corresponding TWT session resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.
+Contains a Next TWT field shall consider all broadcast TWT sessions resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.

+NOTE—A STA that interprets a Broadcast Reschedule subfield equal to 1 in a received TWT Information frame as part of all broadcast TWT sessions. (#8109, 7403)27.7.4.4 TWT information for flexible TWT (#8109, 7403)

+An HE STA may transmit a TWT Information frame to its peer STA at any time (i.e., without participating in any TWT sessions) if the peer STA has set the Flexible TWT Schedule Support field of the HE Capabilities it transmits.
+An HE STA may transmit a TWT Information frame to a TWT scheduling AP.
+The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.2 (General).

-A non-AP HE STA that transmits a TWT Information frame to a peer STA may go to doze state after receiving the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
-A non-AP HE STA that receives a TWT Information frame from a peer STA may go to doze state after transmitting the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A non-AP HE STA that transmits a TWT Information frame with Broadcast Reschedule subfield equal to 1 to a peer STA may go to doze state after receiving the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.
+A non-AP HE STA that receives a TWT Information frame with Broadcast Reschedule subfield equal to 1 from a peer STA may go to doze state after transmitting the acknowledgment and shall be in the awake state at the specified TWT indicated in the TWT Information frame.

-NOTE—The TWT Flow Identifier, together with the MAC addresses of the TWT requesting STA and TWT Responding STA identifies the TWT agreement for which the TWT Information frame is sent (see 10.43.1 (TWT overview)).
-The receiving STA that has not set up a TWT agreement with that TWT Flow Identifier with the transmitting STA interprets the TWT Information frame as part of a broadcast TWT session or as part of no TWT session.
+(#8109, 7403)

 9.4.1.60TWT Information field